 The publishing industry is enormous.
 It shapes science communication in fundamental ways.
-This module investigates publishing.
-How does it work?
-How does it enable and shape science communication?
-The module covers a wide range of outputs: trade books, textbooks, peer review journals, and ancillary products.
-It examines topics every publisher needs to know about, as well as contexts key for interpreting trends.
-How does marketing and selling shape the industry?
+This module explores publishing and the creation of products associated with science communication.
+How does publishing work?
+How does publishing shape science communicating?
+The module covers a wide range of outputs: trade books, textbooks, peer review journals, and additional products.
+It examines topics every publisher needs to know about as well as some of the contexts that are key for interpreting trends.
+How does marketing and selling shape publishing as an industry?
 What careers are available in science publishing?
-In recent years, major changes in the industry have been nothing short of revolutionary: open access, print-on-demand, automated translations, tablet reading, and more.
-The module also will integrate key STS themes to the subject: how do they help us understand science publishing.
-The module will ask students to develop practical projects, including a book proposal, a product pitch, and a print-ready book manuscript, which could be published.
+In recent years, major changes in the industry have been nothing short of revolutionary: open access, print-on-demand, automated translations, tablet reading, data science, rights management, and more.
+This module also will integrate key STS themes, asking: how do those themes help us understand publishing.
+The module will ask students to develop practical projects, including a book proposal, a product pitch, and a market analysis.
 They also will have opportunities to meet professionals in the industry.

 “The history of publishing is the history of civilisation.”

 - Clark, Giles and Angus Phillips.
 2020.
 Inside Book Publishing.
 6th edition (London: Routledge).
 ISBN 978-1-138-57791-6.
 (UCL Library)

 - Thompson, John B. 2012.
 Merchants of Culture.
 2nd edition (Cambridge: Polity).
 ISBN 978-0-74566-106-3.
 (UCL Library)

 To purchase new copies of these books, you might use these retailers: